 Projects on health and wellbeing

-For researchers at universities of applied sciences and universities of teacher education: the SNSF will fund projects in the area of health and wellbeing for a limited period.
-CHF 15 million is available for the first year.
+For researchers at universities of applied sciences and universities of teacher education: the SNSF is funding projects on health and wellbeing for a limited period.
+20 million francs were allocated for this year’s call.

 Participation requirements